-What is cash advance on a credit card & how does it work?
+What is a cash advance on a credit card & how does it work?

-Credit card cash advances let you tap into your credit line to get cash when you need it, but it's important to understand the costs of a cash advance and to know how credit card cash advances work before you take one out.
+Credit card cash advances let you tap into your credit line to get cash, but it's important to understand the costs of a cash advance and to know how credit card cash advances work before you take one out.

 What is a cash advance?

-A cash advance is a loan offered by your credit card issuer.
 When you take out a cash advance, you're borrowing money against your card's line of credit.
-You must repay this loan and the amount you transfer cannot exceed the current balance available on your credit card.
 The amount of the cash advance is then added to your credit card balance.

 How does a cash advance work?

-The amount of money you transfer or withdraw as a cash advance will appear on your credit card statement and interest will begin accruing right away.
+The amount of money you withdraw as a cash advance will appear on your credit card statement.
+Cash advances usually have no grade period, meaning interest begins accruing as soon as you withdraw money.
 Cash advances typically come with a higher APR than regular purchases and you may also incur a cash advance fee.

 How to get a cash advance from a credit card

-If you have a credit card that allows cash advances, you can access cash in a few different ways.
+If you have a credit card that allows cash advances, you may be able to access cash in a few different ways.

 Cash advances via an ATM

-Getting a cash advance from an ATM usually requires your physical card, as well as a personal identification number (PIN) provided by your card issuer.
-You might also be subject to daily ATM withdrawal limits and fees similar to those imposed on checking accounts.
+Getting a cash advance from an ATM usually requires your physical card, as well as a personal identification number (PIN).

 Cash advances via convenience check

-Your credit card issuer may provide you with convenience checks linked to your card account.
+Some lenders may provide convenience checks linked to your card account.
 Like a normal check, convenience checks allow you to submit payments to a particular person or organization, which are charged against your credit account.

 In-person cash advances